 What impact will offering this benefit have in terms of positive brand awareness and employer-of-choice recognition?

-As long as a 401(k) plan meets Internal Revenue Code coverage requirements, an employer is not required to include all employees in the 401(k) plan.
-However, employers should use caution when limiting coverage—excluding employees may have a severe, negative impact on employee engagement which may increase costs rather than save them.
+As long as a 401(k) plan meets applicable participation and coverage requirements (which include the newest participation requirements as outlined in SECURE and SECURE 2.0), an employer is not required to include all employees in the 401(k) plan.
+Employers should use caution when limiting coverage — excluding employees may have a severe, negative impact on employee engagement which may increase costs rather than save them.

 Related articles:

-If you’d like a walk-through of the various 401(k) options available for businesses who employ part-timers and interns, request more information from Human Interest here.
+If you’d like a walk-through of the various 401(k) options available for businesses that employ part-timers and interns, request more information from Human Interest.

 Build a people-first culture with better retirement benefits